+Lymphatic filariasis (LF) is caused by infection with threadlike worms called nematodes of the family Filarioidea: 90% of infections are caused by Wuchereria bancrofti and the remainder by Brugia spp. .
 Humans are the exclusive host of infection with W. bancrofti.
-Although certain strains of B. malayi can also infect some animal species (felines and monkeys), the life cycle in these animals generally remains epidemiologically distinct from that in humans.
+Although certain strains of B. malayi can also infect some animal species (felines and monkeys), the life cycle in these animals is perceived as epidemiologically distinct from that in humans.

 The major vectors of W. bancrofti are mosquitoes of the genus Culex (in urban and semi-urban areas), Anopheles (in rural areas of Africa and elsewhere) and Aedes (in islands of the Pacific).

-The parasites of B. malayi are transmitted by various species of the genus Mansonia; in some areas, anopheline mosquitoes are responsible for transmitting infection.
-Brugian parasites are confined to areas of east and south Asia, notably India, Indonesia, Malaysia and the Philippines.
+The parasites of B. malayi are transmitted by various mosquito species of the genus Mansonia; in some areas, anopheline mosquitoes are responsible for transmitting infection.
+Brugian parasites are confined to areas of east and south Asia, notably India, Indonesia, Malaysia and Thailand.